Fairphone 2

 The Fairphone 2 is a touchscreen-based, dual-SIM smartphone designed to be easily repaired by the user.
 First released in October 2015, it was the first modular smartphone available for purchase and has since received both hardware improvements and major software updates, initially shipping with Android 5 "Lollipop" and running Android 10 as of November 2022.
 Production ceased in 2018.

 It was the second phone from the social enterprise Fairphone and the first one completely designed by them.
 The phone was ethically sourced, using conflict-free minerals, Fair trade gold and recycled materials.
 It was assembled in audited factories with good working conditions.

 Design

 Hardware choices

 The phone was designed to have a higher life expectancy (five years) than other phones.

-An important challenge with the Fairphone 1 was a system on a chip (SoC) Mediatek MT6589 that was not widely used and thus did not receive long-term software support from its manufacturer.
-For the Fairphone 2, Fairphone chose the widely used Snapdragon 801 platform (a high-end, early 2014 platform); hoping to maintain longer term support.
+The Fairphone 1's system on a chip (SoC), Mediatek MT6589, was not widely used and thus did not receive long-term software support from its manufacturer.
+The Fairphone 2 used Snapdragon 801 platform (a high-end, early 2014 platform); hoping to maintain longer term support.

 Fairphone deliberately did not include recent innovations like wireless charging or USB-C ports, intending for this to lead to lower prices and maintenance.
 However, the phone's modular design allows the modules to be changed with updated components.
 Newer versions of the modular design contain cameras.

 The back of the Fairphone 2 was equipped with a USB pin-out and charging input, allowing aftermarket back covers with extended capabilities.